Great to have you on the most important and by virtue of consensus, the most correct radio talk show in history.

 This is the first time I've ever called a radio show in my life.

-Well, we're honored you chose this one, and we understand why.
+Well, we're honored you chose this one and we understand why.

 You know what?

-I think it's got to be just an absolute nightmare.
+It's got to be just an absolute nightmare.

-That that show is it's indescribable to me.
+That show is indescribable to me.

 The amount of genuine ignorance.

-I mean, everybody's entitled to their opinion.
+Everybody's entitled to their opinion.

 I mean, they're just idiots over there.